 Another time-saver is the fact that usual copy-paste (Ctrl+X/C/V) works even without anything being marked.
 Just position your cursor on a line and hit Ctrl+X to erase the entire line, no marking needed.

 If you frequently type certain chunks of code, snippets may be useful.
 There are several pre-made ones available out of the box.
-For instance, if you need a property, just type prop (a unique identifiable part of the snippet shortcut name) and hit Tab twice for completion to get a code skeleton with fields for changing type and names.
+For instance, if you need a property, just type prop followed by a unique identifiable part of the snippet shortcut name and hit Tab twice for completion to get a code skeleton with fields for changing type and names.
 It’s a templated snippet so you can advance to next field by pressing Tab and move to previous by Shift+Tab.

 Use correct placeholders

 If you need a container or wrapper for a piece of code, I recommend using an <asp:PlaceHolder> instead of <asp:Panel>.
-The latter will insert an extra <div> in your markup which will likely lead to irritation and debugging if you’re not aware of it.
+The latter will insert an extra <div> in your markup which could lead to some debugging or CSS issues if you’re not aware of it.